The Composite Approach Team

 Originally one of the Back Street Boys, Mike can move on the dance floor like none other.
 Or maybe the story goes something like this.
 After Brian spent a few years building planes by himself, he decided to hire some help.
 Some might call it help, some might label it as a really bad nightmare, either way, Mike McReynolds showed Brian a few magic tricks and a sleight of the hand later, became Brian’s go-to man, a “second” of what would become the “three” amigos.
-Mike built a few Lancair kits over the years and quickly became a lead foreman around the ever-growing shop that now was hammering out the details of the Evolution project.
+Mike built a few Lancair kits over the years and quickly became a lead foreman around the ever-growing shop that is now hammering out Kitty Hawk Flyers.
 After a stint away from all of the carbon fiber dust and airplane goodness, Mike “re-joined” team Composite Approach, back and better than ever (much like a Back Street Boys reunion) re-establishing his shenanigans around the shop.
-Mike is an incredible asset to our team and a machine when it comes to building an Evolution (especially having built more than 15 of them from start to finish.)
+Mike is an incredible asset to our team and a machine when it comes to being a Kitty Hawk Lead.
 He is an “air master”—overseeing production of aircraft parts and acting as a liaison for aircraft customers.
 All kidding aside, he’s one of the most liked and respected guys around.
 We are truly blessed to have our close brother back.
 An awesome dad to three kids and a loving husband to his better half, Mike spends most of his spare time hanging out with his family.